junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 The only thing left now is to put our little VDOM to the test.

-## To-Do or Not To-Do
+## Todo or Not Todo

-Let's do to-do.
-We'll keep it traditional.
+Let's make a traditional todo example app, familiar to frontend engineers.
 Since we've only written a VDOM, we don't have any of the fancy fluff like state or update handling that a "real" front-end library or framework might provide, so we'll have to get our hands dirty and do some more DIY.

 _(Don't expect anything too amazing!
 This article is about implementing a VDOM, not a whole UI library.)_